 - Tailor your learning with third year optional modules

 - Benefit from the option to study extra qualifications

-- First year will be 37 weeks, allowing more time to enjoy the University experience with a longer summer holiday
+- Year one offers a shorter first year than the majority of nursing programmes, allowing more time to enjoy the University experience with a longer summer holiday

 - Wednesday afternoons are free for participation in sports and clubs, when not in practice